chalmersfsd/cfsd-microservice-template/README.md

 ### Travis:
 To enabel travis, remove `secure` settings in travis.yml file and then use `travis encrypt` to generate new secure keys

+Branches named by `Test*` and tags will be automatically uploaded to our Docker hub

 ## Some Tools:

 To exam the opendlv standard message reading: